amremad19801/Real-Time-Operating-System-Project/README.md

 <h3>The callback function for each timer is specified as follows.</h3>

+<h4>Sender Timer Callback Function:</h4>

-<p>Sender Timer Callback Function: When called it releases a dedicated semaphore on which the sender task is waiting/blocked on.
-The sender task is then unblocked and can send to the queue.
-Receiver Timer Callback Function: When called it releases a dedicated semaphore on which the receiver task is waiting/blocked on.</p>
+<p>When called it releases a dedicated semaphore on which the sender task is waiting/blocked on.
+The sender task is then unblocked and can send to the queue.</p>

+<h4>Receiver Timer Callback Function:</h4>

-<h3>The receiver task is then unblocked and performs a read on the queue as described above.</h3>
+<p>When called it releases a dedicated semaphore on which the receiver task is waiting/blocked on.
+The receiver task is then unblocked and performs a read on the queue as described above.</p>

 <h4>When the receiver receives 500 messages, the receiver timer callback function calls the “Reset” function that performs the following:</h4>
 <p>